CenaAlex/User-Management-Final-System/DEPLOYMENT.md

      - `PORT`: `10000`

 4. **Deploy the Service**
-   - Click on "Manual Deploy" and select "Deploy latest commit"
+   - Click on "Create Web Service"
-   - Wait for the deployment to complete
+   - Wait for the deployment to complete (this may take a few minutes)

 5. **Verify the Deployment**
    - Once deployed, click on the URL provided by Render
    - You should see a message: "User Management API is running"
    - Test the API endpoints using tools like Postman
+   - Note: Free tier services on Render will spin down after 15 minutes of inactivity.
+The first request after inactivity may take some time to respond.

-## Frontend Deployment Steps
+## Frontend Deployment Steps (Free Tier)

 1. **Create a new Static Site on Render**
    - Log in to your Render account